Hackathonzx/astropals/README.md

 **Frontend and Backend Development**

 The frontend is built in React, with ethers.js handling blockchain interactions, making it easy to integrate AstroPet’s smart contract.
 Tailwind CSS provides a responsive UI framework for seamless user experience across devices.
-The backend, built with Node.js and Express, uses Vottun APIs to manage cross-chain data.
+The backend, built with Node.js and Express, uses Lisk APIs to manage cross-chain data.

 **Key Frontend Components**